Did you know the the meaning of the words to an old favorite Beatles song, “While My Guitar Gently Weeps…” have changed!? (Well, at least for me.)

 “I look from the wings at the play you are staging.
 While my guitar gently weeps”

 Jesus looks at this church from the wings where the church has placed him.
 Looking at the men who have taken his stage and replaced him.
-Men who for the most part do not yet know how to truly equip the gathered saints, because they themselves have only been trained to stage the play and act the part.
-And church people too, are trained and conditioned to watch the show that leaders lead as they are taught how to act their part.
+Men who for the most part do not yet know how to truly equip the gathered saints and function among them, because they themselves have only been trained to stage the play and act the part.
+And church people too, have been trained and conditioned to watch the show that leaders lead and have been taught how to act their part.

 Look at us all!
 We need to look back to Him, get off the stage, invite Him back to the center, and let Him make Love and Life happen in us and through us.“